Content Marketing for Lawyers: How To Succeed in 2025

 Posting the content is a big accomplishment in SEO for lawyers, but the work of content marketing doesn’t stop there.
 Considerations for after the content goes live include:

 - Promote Your Content.
-Shout out your new content on your social media and public-facing channels, including Facebook, Twitter, and LinkedIn.
+Shout out your new content on your law firm's social media and public-facing channels, including Facebook, Twitter, and LinkedIn.

 - Incorporate Your Content into Email Marketing.
 Your content can be a powerful pillar of an email marketing campaign.
 Tease the content in a pithy email with a cliffhanger that directs them to a link to your content.
 You might even integrate it into an automated lead-nurturing email funnel, which will email your content to new leads without any extra effort on your part.